github/docs/content/issues/organizing-your-work-with-project-boards/managing-project-boards/creating-a-project-board.md

 {% data reusables.project-management.copy-project-boards %}

-{% data reusables.project-management.link-repos-to-project-board %} For more information, see "[Linking a repository to a {% data variables.product.prodname_project_v1 %}
+{% data reusables.project-management.link-repos-to-project-board %} For more information, see "[AUTOTITLE](/issues/organizing-your-work-with-project-boards/managing-project-boards/linking-a-repository-to-a-project-board)."
-](/articles/linking-a-repository-to-a-project-board)."

 Once you've created your {% data variables.projects.projects_v1_board %}, you can add issues, pull requests, and notes to it.
-For more information, see "[Adding issues and pull requests to a {% data variables.product.prodname_project_v1 %}](/articles/adding-issues-and-pull-requests-to-a-project-board)" and "[Adding notes to a {% data variables.product.prodname_project_v1 %}](/articles/adding-notes-to-a-project-board)."
+For more information, see "[AUTOTITLE](/issues/organizing-your-work-with-project-boards/tracking-work-with-project-boards/adding-issues-and-pull-requests-to-a-project-board)" and "[AUTOTITLE](/issues/organizing-your-work-with-project-boards/tracking-work-with-project-boards/adding-notes-to-a-project-board)."

 You can also configure workflow automations to keep your {% data variables.projects.projects_v1_board %} in sync with the status of issues and pull requests.
-For more information, see "[About automation for {% data variables.product.prodname_projects_v1 %}](/articles/about-automation-for-project-boards)."
+For more information, see "[AUTOTITLE](/issues/organizing-your-work-with-project-boards/managing-project-boards/about-automation-for-project-boards)."

 {% data reusables.project-management.project-board-import-with-api %}